aprilnovak/nekRSDoc/source/theory.rst

 the proper choice of the second transport variable.
 While a *true* :math:`k` equation is often used as the starting point for developing the *model* :math:`k` equation, it is commonplace to start immediately from an ad hoc, "fabricated," model equation for the second turbulence variable.
+Of course, "exact" equations can always be derived for the second turbulence variable through various operations on the mean Navier-Stokes equation or the Reynolds stress equation, but the exact equations for :math:`\epsilon`, :math:`\omega`, or other turbulence quantities tend to be far more complex than the exact equation for :math:`k` shown earlier.

 In 1942, Kolmogorov was the first to propose the :math:`k`-:math:`\omega` model [Wilcox]_.
 His formulation was very heuristic - from the Boussinesq approximation, it is likely that :math:`\nu_T\propto k`, which requires another variable with dimensions inverse time.

-Based on the work of Kolmogorov and many subsequent researches of the :math:`k`-:math:`\omega` model, inserting :math:`\tau\equiv 1/\omega` into the :math:`\omega` equation gives the :math:`\tau` equation in a very similar approach as was used to obtained the :math:`k` equation.
+Based on the work of Kolmogorov and many subsequent researchers of the :math:`k`-:math:`\omega` model, inserting :math:`\tau\equiv 1/\omega` into the :math:`\omega` equation gives the :math:`\tau` equation - this approach is very similar to that used to obtained the :math:`k` equation.
-The :math:`\tau` equation is [Kok]_
+The :math:`\tau` equation used in nekRS is [Kok]_

 .. math::